matthewmueller/rfcs/text/0001-datamodel-2.md

 - Moved model directives from the top of the model into the block
 - Lowercase primitives, capitalized higher-level types
 - Removed `ID` as a primitive type
-- Merged prisma.yml configuration into the datamodel (WIP)
+- Merged prisma.yml configuration into the datamodel
-- Replaced relation metadata with `Model@field`
 - introduced `source` block for connectors
 - Renamed `embedded` to `embed`
 - Replaced `=` in favor of `default(...)`